 Award-winning, quality journalism, which investigates crime and corruption, is caught between rampant fake news and propaganda.
 While the legal framework is solid, journalists are threatened by political pressures and impunity of crimes committed against them.

 With over 2,500 media outlets registered in the country, the media market is highly fragmented.
 The most influential media outlets include the public broadcaster RTS and the independent television network N1, as well as several tabloids.
-Award-winning investigative pieces have a limited audience, because they are only featured online and in a few independent media outlets.
+Award-winning investigative pieces have a limited audience because they are only featured online and in a few independent media outlets.
 Banned by the European Union as part of sanctions imposed in response to Russia’s invasion of Ukraine, the Russian propaganda TV channel RT (formerly Russia Today) announced, in November 2022, that it was launching a Serbian-language offshoot called RT Balkan.

 In a highly polarised political climate, journalists are regularly subjected to political attacks instigated by members of the ruling elite that are amplified by certain national TV networks.
 Neither politicians nor institutions, including the Regulatory Authority of Electronic Media (REM), composed mostly of individuals appointed by the government, have been willing to remedy the situation.
 In addition, journalists critical of the ruling party have restricted access to interviews with government representatives and to public information.